ArweaveTeam/docs.arweave.org-info/wallets/arconnect.md

 ---
 description: >-
-  This is a steb-by-step guide about setting up the ArConnect webextension wallet for Arweave.
+  This is a step-by-step guide about setting up the ArConnect webextension wallet for Arweave.
 ---

 # ArConnect